SystemsApproach/aether-onramp/README.md

 ## GitOps Tooling

-The Make targets given above directly invoke Helm to install the applications, using application-specific "values" files found the cloned directory (e.g.,`~/aether-onramp/roc-values.yaml`) to overrides the values for the correspond Helm charts.
-In an operational setting, all the information needed to deploy a set of Kubernetes applications is checked into a Git repo, with a tool like Fleet automatically updating the deployment whenever changes to the configuration are checked into the repo.
+The Make targets given above directly invoke Helm to install the applications, using application-specific *values files* found the cloned directory (e.g.,`~/aether-onramp/roc-values.yaml`) to override the values for the correspond Helm charts.
+In an operational setting, all the information needed to deploy a set of Kubernetes applications is checked into a Git repo, with a tool like Fleet automatically updating the deployment whenever it detects changes to the configuration checked into the repo.

 To see how this works, look at the `deploy.yaml` file included in the cloned